CeciliaWanjiku/News-Api/README.md

 ### Features

-Among the available features are:

-Users can login to the application using Google+.
+-Users can login to the application using Google+.

-They then can search through a list of sources.
+-They then can search through a list of sources.

-They can Select sources and view headlines based on sources.
+-They can Select sources and view headlines based on sources.

-Sort through headlines for sources using the sort parameters provided in the API.
+-Sort through headlines for sources using the sort parameters provided in the API.

-Click links to the original articles and be directed to them on a new tab.
+-Click links to the original articles and be directed to them on a new tab.

 ### Installation
     -Git clone the repo